 Here’s a look at what’s new in watchOS 5.
-This is the new version of Apple Watch software coming to most Apple Watches later this year.
+This is the new version of Apple Watch software coming to most Apple Watches next week.
 Here’s a rundown of the most exciting new Apple Watch features.
 This greatly expands what the Apple Watch can do.

 Here’s a look at the new Apple Watch upgrades that are coming to your wrist with watchOS 5.